irmen/prog8/reference.md

 You can omit the blockname but then you can only refer to the contents of the block via its absolute address, which is required in this case.
 If you omit both, the block is ignored altogether (and a warning is displayed).
+This is a way to quickly "comment out" a piece of code that is unfinshed or may contain errors that you want to work on later, because the contents of the ignored block are not syntactically parsed.

 ### Importing, Including and Binary-Including Files